The GIST of Gastrointestinal Stromal Tumors of the Stomach

 Preventing stomach GISTs

 There is no sure way to prevent GISTs or any other cancers of the stomach.
-However, there are some things you can do to lower your risk of developing gastric cancers in general
+However, there are some things you can do to lower your risk of developing stomach (or gastric) cancers in general.

 Life after gastric cancer

-If you’ve completed active treatment and have been cleared of stomach (gastric) cancer, you may be experiencing a multitude of emotions.
-While many may feel relieved and excited for their lives post-gastric cancer, others may find the transition to a “new normal” extremely daunting.
-Survivorship is different for every person who’s gone through gastric cancer.
+If you’ve completed active treatment and have been cleared of stomach cancer, you may be experiencing a multitude of emotions.
+While many may feel relieved and excited for their lives post-stomach cancer, others may find the transition to a “new normal” extremely daunting.
+Survivorship is different for every person who’s gone through stomach cancer.

 Share this article: